-While discussions with British designer William Yeoward are delightfully lively, his interiors are stylishly livable.
-In his latest book, Blue & White and Other Stories (CICO Books, 2017), Yeoward shares words of wit and wisdom along with seven tips for creating timeless rooms.
+While discussions with the late British designer William Yeoward were delightfully lively, his interiors were stylishly livable.
+In his book, Blue & White and Other Stories (CICO Books, 2017), Yeoward shared words of wit and wisdom along with seven tips for creating timeless rooms.

-TIMELESS VERSUS TRENDY “It is much more difficult to do a timeless room than a trendy one,” says Yeoward.
+“It is much more difficult to do a timeless room than a trendy one,” says Yeoward.
 He advises resisting the temptation to shop and fill a space with the latest and greatest.
 Bide your time and collect for meaning and decoration, realizing that tastes change and evolve—nothing is forever.

 See more of Yeoward’s designs and insight on decorating with color.